Branded to Kill: Plot

-Reunited, Hanada and Misako alternate between failed attempts by him to seduce her and them to kill each other; she succumbs to his advances when he promises to kill her.
-Afterwards, Handa realizes he loves Misako and is unable to kill her.
+Reunited, Hanada and Misako alternate between failed attempts by him to seduce her and then to kill each other; she succumbs to his advances when he promises to kill her.
+Afterwards, Hanada realizes he loves Misako and is unable to kill her.
 Confused, he wanders the streets and passes out.
 The next day, he finds Mami at Yabuhara's club.
 She tries to seduce him, then fakes hysteria and tells him Yabuhara paid her to kill him and that the three men he had killed had stolen from Yabuhara's diamond smuggling operation, and the foreigner was an investigator sent by the supplier.
 Unmoved, Hanada kills her, gets drunk and waits for Yabuhara to return.
 Yabuhara arrives already dead with a bullet through his forehead.

 Hanada returns to Misako's apartment, where a projected film shows her bound and tortured, and directs him to a breakwater, where he will be killed the following day.
 Hanada submits to the demand, but kills the assassins instead.
 The former client arrives, revealing himself to be the legendary Number One Killer.
 He intends to kill Hanada but, in thanks for his work, allows him a truce.
-As Handa holes up in Misako's apartment, Number One taunts him with threatening phone calls and forbids him to leave the apartment.
+As Hanada holes up in Misako's apartment, Number One taunts him with threatening phone calls and forbids him to leave the apartment.
 Eventually, Number One moves in with the now-exhausted Hanada under the pretext that he is deciding how to kill him.
 They set times to eat, sleep and, later, to link arms everywhere they go.
 Number One suggests they eat out one day, but disappears during the meal.

 At the apartment, Hanada finds a note and another film from Number One, stating he will be waiting at a gymnasium with Misako.
 Hanada arrives at the gym, but Number One does not show.
 As Hanada prepares to leave, a tape recording explains that Number One exhausts his targets before killing them.
 Tying a headband across his forehead, Hanada climbs into a boxing ring.
 Number One appears and shoots him.
 The headband stops the bullet and Hanada returns fire; Number One manages to shoot him several times before dying.
 As Hanada triumphantly declares himself the new Number One, Misako enters the gym.
 Hanada instinctively shoots her dead, again declares himself Number One, then falls out of the ring.